silvermine/dynamodb-capacity-manager/README.md

 builder.excludeTable('SomeTable');
 builder.excludeIndex('SomeTable', 'IndexName');

+// It is also possible to exclude a table and all its indexes at once using: builder.excludeTable('AnotherTable', null, true);

+// Tables and indexes can be excluded with wildcards builder.excludeTable('PRD-*');
+builder.excludeIndex('SomeTable', '*-Subset');
+builder.excludeIndex('*', 'AnotherIndex');   // Excludes a index by this name on any tables it is present for

 // Tell it whether it should handle reads, writes, or both.
 // NOTE: the default is not to handle anything, so you must
 // call one of these functions.